naorbash/stock-portfolio-manager/README.md

 ## Features

 - **Allowing a user to create an accout and POST his portfolio**
-- **The generated portfolio can now be edited east by the REST API**
+- **The generated portfolio can now be edited easy by the REST API**
 - **User can get his total portfolio value with one GET request**
 - **User can get recommendations on stocks such as - most stable stock\best stock in the last days**